2 Year yoga course incorporating several specialist yoga teaching areas’, in Byron Bay & Melbourne

 - BSBLDR511 Develop and Use Emotional Intelligence

 - BSBADM504 Plan and Implement administrative systems

 - BSBSMB404 Undertake small business planning

 A Certificate IV in Yoga Teaching is a prerequisite.
 You can undertake this one year course with Byron Yoga Centre in either Byron Bay or Melbourne.

-If you have completed your Certificate IV with another organisation you must demonstrate English Language Proficiency and hold an IELTS Certificate showing an Overall Band Score at a minimum level of 5.5.
+You must demonstrate English Language Proficiency and hold an IELTS Certificate showing an Overall Band Score at a minimum level of 5.5, if you have completed the Certificate IV with another organisation.

 PLEASE READ THESE BEFORE APPLYING: